 You are responsible for purchasing your airline tickets for travel.
 If you arrange a group of 10 or more who want to travel together, you may find discounted tickets through a consolidator.
 Often these types of tickets are non-refundable, so again, look into trip insurance.

 19. How hard are the classes?

 The courses are designed to be of academic rigor comparable to what you would experience in similar courses at your home school.
-The London program does not require a written examination for two courses.
-The United States Supreme Court in Historical Perspective course does require an in-class examination on the last day of class, July 17, 2014.
-The final papers for the Negotiation and Criminal Law courses are due four weeks after the conclusion of the program.
+The London program does not require a written examination.
+In lieu of an in-class final examination, students will prepare short papers during the program and a final written long paper for each course (up to sixteen double spaced pages).
+Long papers for both courses are due Friday, August 25, 2016.